Program Overview

 Our school is one of a kind in Macomb County - read below to see why!

-Students enrolled in the Academy 21 K-12 program are full-time virtual, with six courses per semester.
+Students enrolled in Academy 21 are full-time hybrid virtual, with six courses per semester.
 Academy 21 courses are delivered in various formats.
-Dependent on grade level, courses may be taught 100 % synchronously (live virtual instruction), 100 % asynchronously (no live instruction), or a blend of the two.
-Academy 21 uses the following virtual programs and platforms: Calvert Learning, Edgenuity, Odysseyware, and Google Classroom.
+Dependent on grade level, courses may be taught 100 % synchronously (live virtual instruction), 100 % asynchronously (self-paced), or a blend of the two.
+Academy 21 uses the following virtual programs and platforms: Calvert Learning, Edgenuity, and Google Classroom.

-Virtual programs parallel programs offered in traditional settings, with courses aligned to state standards and expectations.
+Academy 21 courses parallel those in a traditional setting, and are aligned to state standards and expectations.
 All courses comply with the Michigan Pupil Accounting Manual guidelines.

 The K-5 Calvert Learning curriculum is designed for family interaction.
 Project based learning experiences, rich text, and online lessons require an adult at home to serve as the instructional coach and guide student learning.